Osprey Syncro 10 Review

 After the quick disconnect fitting, the drinking tube exits the pack through an opening at the top and routes down the left shoulder strap.
 The Syncro's drinking tube is a relatively flexible plastic material and is easily routed through the left shoulder strap.
 It's not too soft and not too firm; the flexibility is in the middle.

 Attached to the tube is Osprey's Hydrapak Blaster bite valve.
 The bite valve has a magnetic clip that easily attaches to the opposite half of the sternum strap which keeps your water easily in reach and a controlled location - although we did occasionally dislodge it accidentally.
 Depending on your location and the makeup of your soils, you may find the magnetic clip attracting various dirt particles.
 This didn't affect the functionality of our test model.

 Ease of Filling

-The Syncro 10's hydration bladder, the Hydraulics 2.5 Liter LT features a wide opening bladder that makes filling up no problem.
+The Syncro 10's hydration bladder, the Hydraulics LT 2.5-Liter features a wide opening bladder that makes filling up no problem.
 The fully-opening water bladder is similar to the Platypus Duthie A.M.
 10 and the Deuter Compact Air EXP 12 in that they all provide complete and easy access for filling up.
-Additionally, the Pour Shield makes things easier, especially in shallow sinks, etc.
+In shallow sinks, the Pour Shield makes filling easier.

 Once you've secured that, go ahead, tip it upside down, shake it, and be impressed by the magic that keeps this bladder watertight!
 This system makes filling up an easy task no matter where your adventures take you.